GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77list.rst

         Seismic Shot Point Number string.
     **nqc**
         Navigation Quality Code (5 = suspected, by source institution, 6 =
-        suspected, by NGDC, 9 = no problems identified).
+        suspected, by NCEI, 9 = no problems identified).

     In addition, the following derived navigational quantities can be requested: